The Knowledge Graph

 Provenance

 Section titled “Provenance”Most edges come straight from the AST.
 A few — at dynamic-dispatch boundaries that static parsing can’t follow — are synthesized and marked with provenance: 'heuristic' plus the wiring site that created them.
-These are surfaced inline in trace, the node trail, and context call-paths, so an agent can see exactly where a connection came from.
+These are surfaced inline in explore and the node trail, so an agent can see exactly where a connection came from.

 Querying it